psahuatpurdue/psahuatpurdue.github.io/_pages/about.md

 Hi!
 I’m Praveen Sahu, a PhD Candidate at Purdue University, West Lafayette, in the School of Engineering Technology.
 I’m an applied scientist by training with a background in electrical engineering, but I have just enough expertise in biomedical sciences and data science to make trouble.

-Currently working on an interdisciplinary project involving Electroporation techniques at triple-negative breast cancer cells.
-I joined Purdue in the spring of 2021 and started working with [Dr Raji Sundararajan] (https://polytechnic.purdue.edu/profile/rsundara) and [Dr Ignacio Camarillo] (https://www.bio.purdue.edu/People/profile/ignacio.html) at [Institute for Cancer Research] (https://www.purdue.edu/cancer-research/).
+Currently working on an interdisciplinary project involving Electroporation techniques on triple-negative breast cancer cells.
+I joined Purdue in the spring of 2021 and started working with [Dr Raji Sundararajan](https://polytechnic.purdue.edu/profile/rsundara) and [Dr Ignacio Camarillo](https://www.bio.purdue.edu/People/profile/ignacio.html) at [Institute for Cancer Research](https://www.purdue.edu/cancer-research/).

 Research Interest
 ======